albar965/littlenavmap-manual/README.md

 `Highlighted text` is used to denote window, menu, button, file or directory names.

-An installer or setup program is not available.
+The installation of _Little Navmap_ does not change any registry entries (in Windows) and involves a simple copy of files therefore an installer or setup program is not required.

 Do not extract the archive into the folder `c:\Program Files\` or `c:\Program Files (x86)\` since you will need administrative privileges for some Windows versions.
 Since Windows keeps control on these folders other problems might occur like replaced or deleted files.